Also known as: scapular pull-up, banded scapular pull, band scapular pull, banded scap pull, scapula pulls

 Frequently Asked Questions

-What are the benefits of Band Scapula Pull Ups?
+What are the main benefits of the Band Scapula Pull Up?